prashantdivate/meta-sirius/README.md

 ## I. Adding the custom layer to your build
 =================================================

-In order to use this layer, you need to make the build system aware ofit.
+In order to use this layer, you need to make the build system aware of it.

 Assuming the sirius layer exists at the top-level of your yocto build tree, you can add it to the build system by adding the